Deep reactive ion etching of Si-based materials Oxford Instruments Plasma Technology PlasmaPro 100 (DRIE)

 CEITEC Nano - C1.34

-Deep reactive-ion etching (DRIE) is a highly anisotropic etch process used to create deep penetration, steep-sided holes, and trenches in wafers/substrates, typically with high aspect ratios.
-It was developed for microelectromechanical systems (MEMS), which require these features, but is also used to excavate trenches for high-density capacitors for DRAM and more recently for creating through silicon via´s (TSV)´s in advanced 3D wafer-level packaging technology.
+Deep reactive-ion etching (DRIE) is a highly anisotropic etch process used to create deep, steep-sided holes and trenches in wafers/substrates, typically with high aspect ratios.
+It was developed for microelectromechanical systems (MEMS), which require these features, and is also used to excavate trenches for high-density capacitors in DRAM and, more recently, to create through-silicon vias (TSVs) in advanced 3D wafer-level packaging technology.

-Another mechanism is sidewall passivation: SiOxFy functional groups (which originate from sulfur hexafluoride and oxygen etch gases) condense on the sidewalls and protect them from lateral etching.
-As a combination of these processes deep vertical structures can be made.
+Another mechanism is sidewall passivation: SiOxFy functional groups (formed by sulfur hexafluoride and oxygen etch gases) condense on the sidewalls, protecting them from lateral etching.
+By combining these processes, deep vertical structures can be formed.

 Publications: